Your Best Lead From Last Month? Someone Else Closed Them.

 What Good Looks Like

-We built a scoring model using their historical sales data.
-Nothing fancy, just a weighted algorithm based on industry, company size, engagement behavior, and timing signals.
-Took about six weeks to build and tune.
+We created a scoring model using their historical sales data.
+It's a straightforward weighted algorithm that considers industry, company size, engagement behavior, and timing signals.
+The process took roughly six weeks to develop and refine.

 Results after one quarter: